-There are range foods that can contribute to shiny, lustrous and strong strands.
-And we round up this following list of enriched vitamins and mineral foods to boost your hair’s healthy growth.
-You might be ignoring many of these healthy foods but including these nutrients in your daily diet doesn’t only promotes a sound body but also create a noticeable result towards a healthy looking hair.
+There is a range of foods that can contribute to shiny, lustrous and strong strands.
+And we round up the following list of enriched vitamins and mineral foods to boost your hair’s healthy growth.
+You might be ignoring many of these healthy foods but including these nutrients in your daily diet doesn’t only promotes a sound body but also create a noticeable result towards healthy-looking hair.

 Omega 3 to fend off hair loss

 Signs of hair loss for males is baldness on the temple while thinning starting from the forehead for females.
 Hereditary is one prominent cause, but there are also other factors to consider such as the body not getting enough nutrients it needed.
 Food rich in Omega 3 can promote hair fall prevention.
 It has the essential fatty acids and oils that supply red blood cells with hair-improving oxygen – strengthening wilted strands from roots to tip.
 It is important to include it on your food intake because the body does not reproduce it.

 - Fish (salmon, mackerel, sardines, trout, catfish, halibut, tuna)

 - Seafood (crab, shrimp, lobster, clams and other shellfish)

 Boost healthy hair growth with Biotin

 Frequent use of hairstyling tools can often lead to inevitable hair damage – leaving your hair dry, brittle and dull looking.
 Sometimes it takes food with a great amount of Biotin to get your hair back in shape again.
 Biotin also referred to as vitamin b7, coenzyme and vitamin H is known to promote hair growth at a healthy rate.
 Biotin supplies protein to cortex (hair’s inner layer) that breaks down to essential amino acids necessary to create a healthy cell in your hair.
 The result is a fuller, shinier brilliantly barnet!

 - Nuts (almonds, walnuts, pecans)